-- The Scheme of the institution or the business
+- Scheme of the institution or the business

 - The Any contract or agreement.

 - The memorandum of understanding

 - Tocuments relating to security

 - Tertificate of registered institution

 - Tocuments relating to insurance

 - Power of attorney or authorized letter.

-- To Other necessary documents
+- There exists of the comparison of the comparison